-Applicants must be students or early career scientists (within 2 years from PhD graduation or within 5 years from MSc graduation, if from industry).
-The awards will be presented at the 27th SETAC Europe annual meeting from 7–11 May 2017 in Brussels, Belgium and the article must have been published or accepted for publication in a peer-reviewed journal in the calendar year prior to the meeting (published in 2016).
+Applicants must be students or early career scientists (within 2 years from PhD graduation or within 5 years from MSc graduation).
+The awards will be presented at the 28th SETAC Europe annual meeting from 13–17 May 2018 in Rome, Italy and the article must have been published or accepted for publication in a peer-reviewed journal in the calendar year prior to the meeting (published in 2017).
 This award is made available by:

 Past Award Winners

 - 2016, Vasiliki Tsarpali, University of Patras, Greece